Should I Buy Earthquake Insurance in California?

 With a reliable team of project managers, handymen and carpenters, ServiceMaster EMT will quickly return your home to its pre-loss condition.
-Our process starts with a damage assessment, followed by a free estimate.
+Our process starts with a damage assessment, followed by an estimate.
 We consult with the homeowner about design and record all repairs.

 In addition to stabilizing the building, ServiceMaster EMT provides a number of high-quality construction services.
 Our experienced technicians offer board up services, water removal, odor removal and backup power.
 An important benefit we offer is emergency reconstruction, 24 hours, 7 days a week.

 Whether your California home suffers damage from earthquakes, floods, storms or fires, ServiceMaster EMT is prepared with skilled manpower and efficient processes to reconstruct your building.